Learn How

 5 Healthy Lunch Box ideas

-Eating a mixture of foods helps our children keep lunchtime interesting.
-It also encourages a healthy, balanced diet since different foods have their own nutrient mixes, and offers a wide variety of macronutrients (proteins, fats, and carbohydrates) and micronutrients (vitamins and minerals) for daily meals.
-Simply incorporating variety into your child’s daily meal will ensure that you have a great balance of nutrients and food groups.
+Eating a mixture of foods helps children keep lunchtime interesting.
+It also encourages a healthy, balanced diet since different foods have their own nutrient mixes.
+A varied lunch provides the right balance of macronutrients (proteins, fats, and carbohydrates) and micronutrients (vitamins and minerals).

-If you’re packing lunch boxes from home, we’ve got you covered with these simple, healthy lunchbox recipes inspired by the Guide Academy Lunch Menu Suggestions.
+If you’re packing lunch boxes from home, here are some simple, healthy ideas inspired by the Guide Academy Lunch Menu Suggestions.

-This impressive vegetarian salad wrap takes no more than 5 minutes to prepare and includes all the macronutrients your child needs for their day.
+This impressive vegetarian salad wrap takes no more than 5 minutes to prepare and includes all the macronutrients your child needs for the day.

 You’ll need: